In a small bowl, combine egg white and 1 teaspoon water. Mix with a fork to loosen egg wash. Set aside.

 Mix dry and wet ingredients well using a fork or pastry cutter, making sure ingredients are well mixed.

 Using your hands, gather dough into a ball.
-If it is too dry, add 1 tsp of water and mix again until it comes together.
+If it is too dry, add 1 teaspoon of water and mix again until it comes together.

 On a lightly floured surface, knead the dough about 10 times and form into a slightly flattened ball.